downshift-js/downshift/README.md

 allows you to create your own assertive ARIA statuses.

-A default `getA11yStatusMessage` function is provided that will check `resultCount` and return "No results." or if there are results but no item is highlighted, "`resultCount` results are available, use up and down arrow keys to navigate."
-If an item is highlighted it will run `itemToString(highlightedItem)` and display the value of the `highlightedItem`.
+A default `getA11yStatusMessage` function is provided that will check `resultCount` and return "No results are available." or if there are results , "`resultCount` results are available, use up and down arrow keys to navigate.
+Press Enter key to select."

 The object you are passed to generate your status message has the following
 properties: